Soft Tissue Therapy & Remedial Massage

 In almost every case – yes!
 Often traditional exercises or a weekly pilates class are not enough on their own to relieve pain, loosen aching muscles and correct movement patterns.
 So that our sore spots go away and stay away, regular soft tissue therapy is greatly recommended.

-Repetitive occupational tasks (whether from a desk based or a physical job), carrying of small children, lack of core stability, stretching and also structural issues such as flat feet or a curved lower spine can all contribute to pain and stiffness.
+Repetitive occupational tasks (whether from a desk based or a physical job), carrying of small children, lack of core stability, muscle tension and also structural issues such as flat feet or a curved spine can all contribute to pain and discomfort.

 The only difference between a sports massage and remedial soft tissue therapy is that sports massage will often focus on treating a specific condition caused either by an acute injury such or where tissues have become chronically tight due to over-training or lack of proper warm-up / stretching.